luketpeterson/atomspace-bootstrap-guide/contents/02_representing_knowledge.rst

 In general, strictly regular KBs have many limitations when representing data from real world.
 For example, the `InheritanceLink <https://wiki.opencog.org/w/InheritanceLink>`_ documentation points out the difference between Extensional vs. Intentional Inheritance.
 I'd argue this is just the tip of the iceberg when trying to formalize knowledge about the fuzzy real world into a crisp ontology.
 That being said, the Atomspace is better than most other KB formats, because of the tools it provides for expressing nuance, partial truth and uncertainty.
 All the same, in my opinion, a symbolic KB alone is not sufficient for many aspects of real-world knowledge representation.
 Regardless, I'll attempt to refrain from injecting too much of my own personal opinions and conclusions into this guide dedicated to understanding the Atomspace.

-Ultimately, any formal language is only as precise as the axioms and definitions it is built upon, and you will have to define your own grammar.
+Ultimately, any formal language is only as precise as the axioms and definitions it is built upon, and you will have to define your own meanings and maybe even your own grammar.
 Personally I view the Atomspace less as a language and instead as the building-blocks out of which a language can be created.
 Some people have used the Atomspace to represent tokens and grammar from a natural language such as English, while others have used it to represent interactions between proteins and genes.
 In its purest form, the Atomspace is a system where data and rules about how the data can interact can be described side-by-side, and then queried and simulated.

 PredicateNode & Links to make statements